linpengcheng/PurefunctionPipelineDataflow/README.md

-My theory has a wide range of applications, from SOC to supercomputer, from software to hardware, from stand-alone to network, from application layer to system layer, from single thread to distributed, from general programming to explainable AI, from manufacturing industry to IT industry, from energy to finance, from cash flow to medical angiography, from myth to Transformers, from the missile's "Fire-and-Forget" technology to Boeing aircraft pulse production line technology.
+My theory has a wide range of applications, from SOC to supercomputer, from software to hardware, from stand-alone to network, from application layer to system layer, from single thread to distributed & heterogeneous parallel computing, from general programming to explainable AI, from manufacturing industry to IT industry, from energy to finance, from cash flow to medical angiography, from myth to Transformers, from the missile's "Fire-and-Forget" technology to Boeing aircraft pulse production line technology.